renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-## gitLabContainerRegistryPrefix

-Configure the prefix of the GitLab Container Registry (e.g. `registry.gitlab.com`).
-If this is set Renovate will be able to update container images
-using the `CI_REGISTRY` GitLab CI variable, e.g. `$CI_REGISTRY/my/image:123`.

 ## gitLabIgnoreApprovals

 Ignore the default project level approval(s), so that Renovate bot can automerge its merge requests, without needing approval(s).